GullikX/gwm.old/README.md

 ### Configuration

-gwm is configured by editing the file `config.h` and recompiling. (there are currently some hard-coded values in the `*.c` files, notably keybindings, but the aim to later move these to `config.h`)
+gwm is configured by editing the file `config.h` and recompiling.

 ### Project state